 Policy E3: Retail Development

-Contribute to the creation of a lively and vibrant City centre by development of:
+Contribute to the creation of a lively and vibrant City centre by development of Primary Frontage for:

-- proposals for changes of use of ground floor premises within the Primary Frontage to the following non-A1 uses:
+- change of use of ground floor premises to the following non-A1 uses as the predominant use:

 - arts, culture and tourism

-- proposals within the upper floors of Primary Frontage for: retail (A1), financial and professional services (A2), restaurants and cafes (A3), drinking establishments (A4), hot food takeaways (A5), and other appropriate town centre uses (defined as retail, leisure, entertainment, sport and recreation, offices, and arts, culture and tourism).
+- use of the upper floors of Primary Frontage for retail (A1), financial and professional services (A2), restaurants and cafes (A3), drinking establishments (A4), hot food takeaways (A5), and other appropriate town centre uses (defined as retail, leisure, entertainment, sport and recreation, offices, and arts, culture and tourism).

 Enhance the character and attractiveness of the City centre by:

-- ensuring that developments are compatible with the requirements of Policy S1 particularly in respect of their impact on the setting, character, local distinctiveness, views, tranquillity, and the contribution to the sense of place of the World Heritage Site and the Conservation Area;
+- ensuring that developments are compatible with the requirements of Policy S1 particularly in respect of their impact on the setting, character, local distinctiveness, views, tranquillity, and the contribution to the sense of place of the World Heritage Site and the Durham City Conservation Area; and

-- ensuring that new development is of a scale, design and character appropriate to the City centre and avoids loss of traditional views of the City: and
+- ensuring that new development is of a scale, design and character appropriate to the City Centre and avoids loss of important views of the City: and

 - improving the public realm including streets, back lanes, vennels and urban open space for all users; and

-- improving the City centre environment and access for pedestrians, cyclists and public transport users including more parking for disabled users.
+- improving the City centre environment and access for pedestrians, cyclists and public transport users including more parking for people with a disability.

 Policy E4: Evening Economy

 All development proposals, including those for a change of use, that would promote and/or support the early evening and night-time economy activity related to food and drink, arts and cultural uses, including later trading, will be supported provided that they contribute to the vitality and viability of the City centre and add to, and improve, the cultural and diversity offer.

-4.141 The extent of the shopping area, where new development may be approved, is expected to remain broadly as it is now.
+4.149 The extent of the shopping area, where new development may be approved, is expected to remain broadly as it is now.
 However the need to sustain and enhance Durham City centre means that opportunities to improve its retail provision should be taken when they arise through redevelopment and changes of use.
 Development that increases the range and diversity of retail ownerships, and quality of shops and shopping experience for residents, visitors and those working in the City will be supported.
 The policies reflect the quickly changing retail environment and a need for flexible commercial space to maintain the vitality and viability of the City centre as set out in NPPF Chapter 7: Ensuring the vitality of town centres (para.
 85).
-The Grimsey Review 2 (Grimsey et al, 2018) a review of retail in Britain states in the Foreword “The fundamental structure of Britain’s town centres has changed from goods transactions to one of consumption of food and experiential services including health and beauty”.
+The Grimsey Review 2 (Grimsey et al, 2018), a review of retail in Britain, states in the Foreword “The fundamental structure of Britain’s town centres has changed from goods transactions to one of consumption of food and experiential services including health and beauty”.

 Proposals Map 6: City Centre Boundary and Frontages

-4.143 New developments must be designed to the highest standards and respect and enhance the Conservation Area and the historic City centre (see also Policies H2 and H4).
+4.151 New developments must be designed to the highest standards and respect and enhance the Durham City Conservation Area and the historic City centre (see also Policies H2 and H4).
 The NPPF (para.
 124, 125) states the importance of good design in planning.
 Careful consideration should be given to the access requirements of pedestrians, cyclists, public transport, cars and emergency vehicles in the design and layout of new development.
 Advice should be available on the design of shop fronts including security blinds for doors and windows.

-4.144 There is a deficit of suitable accommodation in the City for young professionals, young couples starting out, people leaving home for the first time and older people.
+4.152 There is a deficit of suitable accommodation in the City for young professionals, young couples starting out, people leaving home for the first time and older people.
 These categories of need are recognised in the NPPF (para.
 61).
 Residential development in Durham City has in recent years been focused on the student market and so-called ‘executive’ housing making it increasingly difficult for residents who fall into one of the categories of need to find suitable accommodation in Our Neighbourhood.
 The NPPF (para.
 118d, 121a) underlines the need to re-purpose existing buildings for use as residential accommodation.
-Our Neighbourhood Plan seeks to help make Durham City a more balanced community and one in which all residents can benefit, one way in which to do this is to allow the upper floors of Primary Frontage to be used for residential accommodation, as long as such development does not have a detrimental effect on local and residential amenity.
+Our Neighbourhood Plan seeks to help make Durham City a more balanced community and one in which all residents can benefit.
+One way in which to do this is to allow the upper floors of Primary Frontage to be used for residential accommodation, as long as such development does not have a detrimental effect on local and residential amenity.
 Proposals must include mitigation for the impact of noise on residents.

-4.145 Support will be given to any development that contributes to the evening economy, particularly a more diverse cultural offer to redress the over-reliance on restaurants and licensed establishments.
+4.153 Support will be given to any development that positively contributes to the evening economy, particularly a more diverse cultural offer to redress the over-reliance on restaurants and licensed establishments.
 Proposals which broaden the range of evening and night-time activities should be explored including the extension of opening hours for existing daytime facilities such as shops, cafes and Durham Clayport Library to create bridges between the day and night-time economy.
 In turn this would attract a wider range of visitors including families with children.
 Park and Ride opening hours should be extended to make the City more accessible in the evening.

 Justification for Policies E3 and E4